yeshua453/website/docs/tutorials/python-calculator.md

 Run the app and see it in the action:
 <img src="/img/docs/calc-tutorial/calc-app.gif" className="screenshot-40" />

-## Deploying the app
+## Packaging as a desktop app

 Congratulations!
 You have created your Calculator app with Flet, and it looks awesome!
 Now it's time to share your app with the world!

+Flet Python app and all its dependencies can be packaged into an executable and user can run it on their computer without installing a Python interpreter or any modules.

+[Follow these instructions](/docs/getting-started/python#packaging-a-desktop-app) to package your Calculator app into an executable.

+## Deploying a web app

-[Follow these instructions](/docs/getting-started/python#deploying-web-app) to deploy you Flet app as a web app to Fly.io or Replit.
+[Follow these instructions](/docs/getting-started/python#deploying-a-web-app) to deploy your Flet app as a web app to Fly.io or Replit.

 ## Summary